The United States Of Punk: The best band from every state in America

 Indiana: Sloppy Seconds

 Woof, the Hoosier State’s biggest punk export is a doozy.
 Sloppy Seconds from Indianapolis were always about sticking uncomfortable and hilarious topics right in people’s faces.
-I Don’t Wanna Be A Homosexual and Let’s Kill The Trendy ruffled sensitive feathers, while Ejaculation and Steal Your Beer championed the hard-partying every-perv archetype that bands like NOFX and Guttermouth made their bank on.
+Tracks like Let’s Kill The Trendy ruffled feathers, while Ejaculation and Steal Your Beer championed the hard-partying every-perv archetype that bands like NOFX and Guttermouth made their bank on.

 Required Listening: Destroyed (1989)